ornellion/100DaysOfCode/round2-log.md

 **Thoughts**:

 I decided that I would started learning about JavaScript on CodeCademy while I continue completing the freeCodeCamp Responsive Web Design Certification.
 On the one hand I am doubling up on material which means it's taking a little longer to complete.
-On the other hand, CodeCademy didn't cover things like CSS Variables which I'm grateful to have a working knowledge of.
+On the other hand, CodeCademy didn't cover things like CSS Variables which I'm grateful to now have a working knowledge of.

 I've also found that Codecademy provides a higher level understanding of the material which makes it easier for me to connect the different concepts together wherease the freeCodeCamp exercises are repetitive and I end up picking up things because I'm doing them over and over again.

 There's a benefit to building a strong foundation and I need to remember that when I feel like sprinting ahead 🏃‍♀️

+---

+### Day 31: April 5, 2024

+**Today's Progress**:

+- Continued with **Introduction: JavaScript Syntax, Part I** Unit.
+Currently learning about Variables.
+- freeCodeCamp: Continued **Learn CSS Variables by Building a City Skyline** course.
+(103/118 completed)

+**Thoughts**:

+I'm glad to find that I was right that learning Python first would make JavaScript feel less intimidating. `console.log()` works in a similar way to `print()` in Python.
+I have a foundation for learning JS that I wouldn't have if I was discovering it for the first time after HTML/CSS.
+It's something I had struggled with before.

+It's also interesting to see how variables are used in CSS while learning how they're used in JS.
+It brings it all nicely together 😊